 Lewd Acts by A Caretaker Law - Penal Code 288(b)(2) PC

-To be considered a dependent person, they must have a physical or mental impairment that prohibits their ability to perform normal routine activities.
+To be considered a dependent person, they must have a physical or mental impairment that prohibits performing normal routine activities.

 Penal Code PC 288(b)(2) PC is defined in California as follows: